JCagle95/UF-NeuroOmega-Application/README.md

 # UF NeuroOmega Application (temporary)

+## Active Development Branch
+This is the active development branch for new features and new compatibility.
+The primary development platform was moved from QT Creator 4.2.0 to 4.15.0, and the codes are actively upgrading toward the current QT version: QT 6.1.0 at the time of development.
+As a result, this branch will not be compatible with older build-kit, especially that some signals are deprecated when switching from QT5 to QT6.

+## Active Development Feature
+The primary goal of this branch is to build a new interface for real-time data streaming as a complementary interface to the existing stimulation control interface.
+This real-time data streaming is primary used for research purpose at the moment, but further development will incorporate resarch findings to provide real-time functional mapping.

+**The software will undergo major revision to accommodate custom electrode format.
+Before the revision is completed, it is recommeded not to use the developmental branch for production.** A new interface will be designed with dynamic input form before displaying the Controller Form.

 ## Build from Source
 The source code of this application is provided as a QT project file.
-Import the project using the [QT Project File](https://github.com/JCagle95/UF-NeuroOmega-Application/blob/main/NeuroOmega_Application.pro) and build with [qmake](https://doc.qt.io/qt-5/qmake-overview.html).

-One essential component currently not provided in the repo is the NeuroOmega SDK 2.0.
-This should be provided by the Alpha Omega representatives.
-Install the NeuroOmega SDK 2.0 and reference to the static library in the [QT Project File](https://github.com/JCagle95/UF-NeuroOmega-Application/blob/main/NeuroOmega_Application.pro).

-The source codes are written and tested in QT Creator 4.15.0, built with [Desktop QT 6.1.0 MinGW 32-bit], the most updated version at the time of writing.
-Newer Beta QT versions were not tested, if you found error while compiling, try rolling back to QT 6.1.0.

-## Pre-compiled Binary
-A pre-compiled binary installer for Windows is available in [Release](https://github.com/JCagle95/UF-NeuroOmega-Application/releases/tag/v0.2.0).
-All runtime libraries, including the NeuroOmega DLL) are packaged into the installer so no additional installations are needed.

-## Build from Source
-The source code of this application is provided as a QT project file.
-The source codes are written and tested in QT Creator 4.15.0, built with [Desktop QT 6.1.0 MinGW 64-bit] (https://wiki.qt.io/Qt_6.1_Release).
+The source codes are written and tested in QT Creator 4.15, built with [Desktop QT 6.1.0 MinGW 64-bit] (https://wiki.qt.io/Qt_6.1_Release).
 QT 5 series are not longer supported in this branch.